Community Engagement & Communications

 He previously held the position of Executive Director of Communications and Marketing for the University, and has served as a member of the University Executive Team since 2014.
 Kim holds a Bachelors of Arts Honours degree from the University of Saskatchewan and Master of Arts degree from Simon Fraser University.

-Graham Fast, Executive Director of Community and Foundation Relations
+Graham Fast, Executive Director, Community and Foundation Relations

 Graham is the Executive Director of Community and Foundation Relations.
 In his role, he leads a team that is responsible for developing and maintaining frameworks, processes and associated tools related to community engagement strategies and initiatives.
 In addition, the team is responsible for formalizing the relationship with and providing visible support and leadership to the many Health and Hospital Foundations that enhance and improve the level of health care at our hospitals and health care facilities.